Skip to main content Skip to navigation Skip to footer

 The app runs on the server, not your laptop.
 Forward a container’s port over SSH:

-rdc repo tunnel -m my-server -r my-app -c app
+rdc repo tunnel --machine <machine-name> --repository my-app --container app

 Open localhost in your browser.
 Your app is right there.
 Press Ctrl+C when you’re done.